raphaelsty/cherche/README.md

 </div>
 <br>

-Cherche allows creating a neural search pipeline using retrievers and pre-trained language models as rankers.
-We dedicated Cherche to small to medium-sized corpora.
-Cherche's main strength is its ability to build diverse and end-to-end pipelines.
+Cherche allows the creation of efficient neural search pipelines using retrievers and pre-trained language models as rankers.
+Cherche's main strength is its ability to build diverse and end-to-end pipelines from lexical matching, semantic matching, and collaborative filtering-based models.

 ![Alt text](docs/img/explain.png)